-Aberdeenshire is famed for its rugged coastline, quaint coastal villages, fabulous Dracula inspiring castles and stunning countryside – what it’s not so famed for is its weather for picnics.
-To say we were a little worried as we drove up there through broody looking cloud was an understatement.
-We needn’t have worried though it turned out to be one of the best days of what has been a pretty mediocre summer so far.
+Aberdeenshire is famed for its rugged coastline, quaint coastal villages, fabulous castles and stunning countryside.
+What it’s not so famed for is its weather for picnics.
+To say we weren’t optimistic as we drove north through broody cloud was an understatement.
+We needn’t have worried, as it turned out to be one of the best days of what has been a mediocre summer to date.

-Our picnic was waiting but even better so was a mini hamper for the Wee White Dug.
+Our picnic was waiting, but even better so was a mini hamper for The Wee White Dug.
 My heart melted.
-The boy was over the moon and clearly knew he’d just received VIP treatment from his new friends at Mercure.
+He was over the moon and clearly knew he’d just received VIP treatment from his new friends at Mercure.

-After much humming and hawing due to the fact we were spoiled for choice when it came to where we should enjoy our picnic we finally decided to make use of our National Trust for Scotland membership and head to Crathes Castle nearby to eat it in their beautiful grounds.
-Crathes looks like something straight out of a book of fairy tales.
-A 16th century tower house surrounded by 240 hectares of stunning garden, woodland and countryside.
+After much humming and hawing about where to eat our picnic (we were spoiled for choice), we finally decided to make use of our National Trust for Scotland memberships and head to Crathes Castle nearby to eat it in their beautiful grounds.
+Crathes looks like a castle from a book of fairytales.
+It’s a 16th century tower house surrounded by 240 hectares of stunning garden and woodland.

 When we arrived a teddy bears’ picnic was in full swing on the lawn.
 We found a nice shady spot and opened our hamper.
 It was packed full of delicious treats.
 We felt like royalty sipping Scottish raspberry lemonade from champagne flutes.
 We enjoyed sandwiches, summer fruits, Mackies sea salt and cracked black pepper crisps, fresh scones with clotted cream and jam, homemade pies, scotch eggs, handmade chocolates and Scottish shortbread.
 It was a veritable feast.

-The wee dug stood guard and fired off a warning shot in the form of a low menaching growl to any dug that passed and got too close to his picnic.
-He tucked into his hamper treats.
-He also enjoyed some small samples from our human hamper.
+The wee dug stood guard and fired off a menacing growl to any dug that passed and got too close to the picnic.
+He tucked into his hamper treats and sampled our human ones too.

-For the adventurous Crathes Castle has a Go Ape centre located in its grounds.
-After my knee trembling trauma of the previous weekend I decided to give the zip lines a wide berth and instead enjoy a stroll in the formal walled garden after lunch.
-They were spectacular, in full bloom and a riot of colour.
+For the adventurous, Crathes Castle has a Go Ape centre located in its grounds.
+After my recent knee trembling trauma at Go Ape (Peebles) I decided to give the zip lines a wide berth and enjoy a stroll in the castle’s walled garden instead.
+It was in full bloom and a riot of colour.
 A little corner of paradise on Earth.

 A Picnic, sunshine and a castle what could be better?
 I’ll tell you what – two castles.
-After lunch we headed to another nearby NTS property, Drum Castle.
-Mr G the reluctant castle explorer looked a little crest fallen at yet another castle suggestion but was a good egg and didn’t complain.
+After lunch we headed to another NTS property nearby.

 Drum Castle was an Irvine Family stronghold from the 14th century and for the 650 years that followed.
 Like Crathes Castle it’s set in beautiful sprawling grounds – another excellent option for a picnic.
 Maybe next time.

 Earlier this year Royal Deeside suffered terrible flooding when Storm Frank arrived with a vengeance.
-Scotland watched the news each evening with baited breath as Abergeldie Castle threatened to slip from its fast eroding riverside setting and into the River Dee.
-Thankfully the flood abaited and the castle was saved by the skin of its teeth.
+I watched the news each evening with baited breath as Abergeldie Castle threatened to slip from its eroding riverside setting and into the River Dee.
+Thankfully, the flood abaited and the castle was saved.

 After a lovely day spent exploring in the sunshine we headed back to the hotel to check in.
-The wee dug quickly recognising it as the place that doled out free picnics.
-He dragged me through the front door like a bat out of hell.
+The wee dug immediately recognised it as the place that doled out free picnics, so he raced inside like a bat out of hell.

 Our room was beautiful.
 Contemporary and modern – high end toiletries and a lambswool bed throw gave it a real feel of luxury.
-We both agreed we’d stayed in 5 star hotels far inferior to this 4 star gem.
+We’d stayed in 5 star hotels far inferior to this 4 star gem.